CatalogueOfLife/backend/API.md

 ChecklistBank distinguishes 3 kind of datasets indicated by their ```origin``` property:

- - **EXTERNAL**: datasets which are maintained outside of ChecklistBank and are imported for read accecss only.
+ - ```external```: datasets which are maintained outside of ChecklistBank and are imported for read accecss only.
 This is the vast majority of all datasets
- - **PROJECT**: datasets which are maintained inside ChecklistBank and which often include & sync data from other sources.
+ - ```project```: datasets which are maintained inside ChecklistBank and which often include & sync data from other sources.
 The Catalogue of Life checklist is such a project with datasetKey=3
- - **RELEASE**: immutable snapshots of a project with stable identifiers
+ - ```release```: immutable snapshots of a project with stable identifiers

 The API also provides some simple magic dataset keys, that will allow you to access some datasets without knowing the latest key:

- - **{KEY}LR**: a substitute for the latest, public release of a project, e.g the latest COL checklist: https://api.checklistbank.org/dataset/3LR
+ - ```{KEY}LR```: a substitute for the latest, public release of a project, e.g the latest COL checklist: https://api.checklistbank.org/dataset/3LR
- - **COL{YEAR}**: a substitute for the annual release of the COL checklist in the given year with 4 digits: https://api.checklistbank.org/dataset/COL2023
+ - ```COL{YEAR}```: a substitute for the annual release of the COL checklist in the given year with 4 digits: https://api.checklistbank.org/dataset/COL2023

 ## Vocabularies